kunalsachdev06/Moodify/README.md

 - **Responsive Layout**: Works seamlessly on desktop and mobile
 - **Clean Typography**: Readable and modern font choices

+## 🔒 Security

+- Never commit API keys or sensitive credentials to version control
+- Use environment variables for all configuration
+- The `.env` file is ignored by git for security
+- If you accidentally commit credentials, immediately revoke them and generate new ones

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.